5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module04/README.md

 ### 👉🏽 Discussion
 Thinking back to your 5001 class, what were some cases to use a List or Dictionary in Python?
 The Collections framework is a bit more detailed in giving you more control of the underlying data structure, but the fundamentals are similar.

+##### Response
+Dictionaries and lists are used in python to store data.
+Similarly, in Java these and additional data structures could be used to hold and manipulate objects.

 <!-- Links -->
 [Java Core Libraries]: https://docs.oracle.com/en/java/javase/21/core/java-core-libraries1.html